 NZAEL captures, analyses and applies real animal data to the New Zealand dairy cattle database.
 Both male and female cattle are evaluated for their genetic merit.

 Information collected by the industry is used by NZAEL to estimate breeding values (BVs).
-Records utilised include: milk production, somatic cell count, liveweight, body condition, mating and calving, and removals and traits other than production (TOP).
+Records utilised include: milk production, somatic cell count, liveweight, body condition, mating, calving and removals, and traits other than production (TOP).

 Breeding Worth (BW)

-Breeding Worth combines selected genetic traits with the economic contribution of those traits to farm profit.
-Trait breeding values (BV) are multiplied by economic values (EV) in the formula.
+The index combines selected genetic traits with the economic contribution of those traits to farm profit.
+Trait breeding values (BVs) are multiplied by economic values (EVs) in the formula:

 BW = BV X EV

-The resulting profit index is Breeding Worth (BW), measured in dollars and reported relative to a Genetic Base benchmark, which is set at zero.
+The resulting profit index is Breeding Worth (BW), measured in NZ dollars and reported relative to a genetic base benchmark, which is set at zero.

-E.g. A bull has BW $200 his offspring receive half of his genetic merit and are expected to earn the farmer, on average, $100 more than the genetic base cow per annum.
+For example, if a bull has a BW of 200, his offspring will receive half of his genetic merit and are expected to earn the farmer $100 more than the genetic base cow per year.

 The traits are all relevant to dairy herds in Ireland and the requirements of Irish dairy farmers.

 Economic values (EVs) are an estimate of the value of a trait to a NZ dairy farmer.
-Breeding with this system helps Irish farmers improve profitable traits.
+Breeding with this system helps dairy farmers improve profitable traits.

 The economic values influence the effective emphasis of each trait in BW and use the costs and income sources on farm relating to the trait.